Timing or Mer-Man Emerges from the Crystal Sea in Search of Henchman Status

 But before we go any farther, we have to discuss the heavily debated “sons of God” and “Nephilim” mentioned in verses 2 and 4.
 Strap on your Hannibal Lecter mask if you think this sounds crazy, but there are more than a few scholars out there who think this refers to fallen angels.
 English-language Bibles translate verse 2 this way: “[T]he sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose.”* I’m no scholar, but to say “sons of God” refers to angels, fallen or otherwise, unnecessarily transforms the verse into a Nicolas Cage film.
 This is what happens when you “simplify” the text.
 Thanks for nothing, King James.
 Granted, the use of “sons of God” in the angelic sense does appear in Scripture—most notably the book of Job—but there are also a number of instances where it refers to human beings, which appears to be the case in Genesis 6.
 Other suggestions include the notion that “sons of God” refers to descendants of Seth while “daughters of men” refers to descendants of Cain, emphasizing intermarriage and a merger between the two disparate clans.
 I guess at this early point hooking up with your sister is more respectable than your redneck cousin.

 This brings us back to God’s finger hovering over the reset button.
 Surveying the actions of mankind, he finds a total disregard for life, property and decent behavior.
 The shit has officially hit the fan.
-What follows is arguably the most arresting moment recorded in the Torah: “And Hashem reconsidered having made Man on earth, and He had heartfelt sadness” (v.
+What follows is arguably the most arresting moment recorded in the Torah: “[God] was sorry that He had made man on earth, and He was grieved in his heart” (v.
 6).
 Wait, is God allowed to be bummed out and is it a good idea for him to acknowledge it out loud?
 It’s one thing for the text to identify him as a personal Being, it’s something else entirely when he lives up to the characterization.
 God is so transparent it’s scary.
 He’s more candid than Harry Tasker under the influence of sodium pentothal.
 It’s almost enough to make you long for the impersonal gods of mythology, who’d just assume nuke the planet and start over than remain committed to life.
 If anything, God is too devoted here.
 He’d take a deathblow from Ivan Drago before he threw in the towel.
 When the text says he loves, remembers, judges and reconsiders it’s not talking about the sentiments you’d typically associate with these qualities.
 Remember when the Mondoshawan told his contact on earth, Time not important.
 Only life important”?
 He was only half right.
 Life is important, but, according to Genesis 6, life wouldve ceased to exist without the benefit of time.
 Scripture says God remembers, not because he’s forgotten, but because he’s waiting for the right time to act.
 That puts a new spin on things.

 When God reconsiders mankind in Genesis 6:6 it’s a not-so-subtle hint about how much time humanity has left to clean up its act.
 He’s patiently endured for some fifteen hundred years.
 Now he’s beginning to take action.
 As Raiden would say, “My patience for mortals has worn thin.
 If I am to protect Earthrealm, I must punish those who would threaten it.”
-The sand in the hourglass is running out and the flying monkeys are about to be unleashed. “‘I will blot out Man whom I created … for I have reconsidered My having made them.’
-But Noah found grace in the eyes of Hashem” (vv.
+The sand in the hourglass is running out and the flying monkeys are about to be unleashed. “‘I will blot out [M]an whom I have created … for I am sorry that I have made them.’
+But Noah found favor in the eyes of [God]” (vv.
 7, 8).
 Genesis doesn’t go all telenovela here.
 It sticks to the facts without unnecessary drama.
 God is about to give the Etch-A-Sketch a hard shake, but there’s no commercial break or time to condemn the decision.
 The preservation of life is announced in the same breath.
 This isn’t a story of an angry god exacting revenge.
 It’s the story of an immeasurably sad God preparing the soapsuds.
 As that joker Jack Napier would say, “This town needs an enema!”

 But God’s plan isn’t on the immediate horizon.
 The gears of justice are set into motion, but they turn in accordance with his inconceivable timing.
 God doesn’t approach Noah and proclaim fire and brimstone next Thursday at dawn.
 Instead, he predicts a coming flood that will take over a hundred years to arrive.
 And you thought your weatherman was accurate.
 The elongated forecast period gives Noah time to construct a massive boat—the Ark—which also provides a symbolic warning of the impending catastrophe.
 In the process, Noah becomes the original Evan Baxter.
 The epic project draws a regular crowd of leering tourists taking selfies in front of the Ark and asking questions Noah gets tired of answering.
 There’s no indication he stopped cutting lumber to proselytize them.
 Noah seems to regard the crowd as a lost cause.
 God doesn’t.
 Instead of launching a surprise attack and catching everyone off guard, he goes out of his way to offer them an opportunity to give up their inhumane practices and quite literally change the forecast.
 They’ll only need flood insurance if they don’t comply.
 But despite the foreboding nature of his declaration, nowhere does the text say God is angry at humanity.
 It actually appears to be more good news about God.
 I know what you’re thinking.
 I’m thinking it, too.
 How does widespread destruction equal good news?
 Two things stand out.
 The first is God’s track record.
 He hasn’t exactly proven himself eager to kill off the main characters.
 If he wanted to pull the plug he could’ve done it after Adam and Eve decided to hit Burger King and have it their way.
 The second thing is his leniency.
 Yeah, there’s a storm brewing, but Bodhi’s corpse is gonna rot away on Bells Beach waiting on it.
 This is where the element of timing comes into play.
 Even with bad weather in the forecast, he remains committed to life.